 This eating style involves splitting up your week to comprise of ‘fasting times’ and ‘eating times.’

-Although there are a few ways to fast while having a healthy relationship with food, some methods, such as the Warrior Diet, may cause certain women to develop a disordered relationship with food.
+Although, there are a few ways to fast while having a healthy relationship with food.
+Some methods, such as the Warrior Diet, may cause certain women—especially those with a history of disordered eating—to develop an unhealthy relationship with food.

 This is because methods similar to the Warrior Diet encourage women to take in as much food as possible at the end of their fast which can trigger the ‘diet-binge cycle.’